Alcohol-infused whipped cream

 Alcohol-infused whipped cream is a type of whipped cream that is mixed with an alcoholic drink.

-By 2005 it had been commercialized.
-It has been sold under brand names such as Liquor Whipped, which is 28 proof; CREAM, which is 30 proof; Whipped Lightning which is 35.5 proof and is made in various flavors; Get Whipped, Whipsy, which is 27 proof and made with wine; and Canisters of Cream.
-The commercial preparations are offered in aerosol cans.
+Commercial versions sold in aerosol cans were a fad in the United States in 2010, with products dating back to at least 2005.
+The cream has been sold under brand names such as Liquor Whipped, which is 28 proof; CREAM, which is 30 proof; Whipped Lightning which is 35.5 proof and is made in various flavors; Get Whipped, Whipsy, which is 27 proof and made with wine; and Canisters of Cream.

+Criticism

 The toppings have been criticized for their potential to be "aimed at young drinkers".
 "If a product looks like something else, it's easy not to be aware that it might contain a lot of alcohol," a public health official observed.
 In the United States the sale of alcohol-infused whipped cream is regulated as a "distilled spirits specialty product".